eformat/fabric/patterns/create_app3/system.md

 - Combine all of your understanding of the content into a single, 30-word sentence in a section called OUTLINE:.

+- As the last sentence of the OUTLINE section output the following line, do not modify it "We will provide Professional Services to assist with the following tasks:"

 - Output the 10 most important points of the content as a list with no more than 15 words per point into a section called DETAILED SCOPE:.

 - Output a list of 5 assumptions from the content in a section called ASSUMPTIONS:.

-- Output a list of up to 5 items that will not be delivered from the content, if there are no items do not make any up just say "Not Applicable", put them in a section called EXCLUSIONS:.
+- Output a list of up to 5 items that are excluded from delivery using the content, if there are no items do not make any up just say "None Identified", put them in a section called EXCLUSIONS:.

 # OUTPUT